Scalable Construction of Spiking Neural Networks using up to thousands of GPUs: Methods

 When the simulations are performed for benchmarking purposes, the recording of spikes or any variables from neurons and synapses is disabled.
 Moreover, times are measured at the Python interface level to be agnostic to the implementation.

 Another key concept for the optimization of SNN simulations on GPUs is memory usage.
 GPUs necessarily need to interact with the CPU, so in general, simulations will use both CPU and GPU memory.
 However, in GPU-based approaches, CPU memory is typically underutilized, partly because most resources are allocated to the GPU and CPU memory is typically much larger even in GPU-equipped cluster nodes.
 Therefore, the limiting factor in these systems is GPU memory.
-Typically, in models of neuroscience interest, the number of connections is several orders of magnitude greater than the number of neurons (for example, in the cerebral cortex, the number of synapses per neuron is on the order of $10^4 - 10^5$~\citep{CRAGG1975, AlonsoNanclares2008}), so the memory required for connection parameters is much greater than that required for neurons.
+Typically, in models of neuroscience interest, the number of connections is several orders of magnitude greater than the number of neurons (in the cerebral cortex, typically on the order of $10^3-10^4$, while in the cerebellum, even $10^5$), so the memory required for connection parameters is much greater than that required for neurons.
+Appendix \ref{app:indegree_scaling} assesses the scaling performance across biologically plausible in-degree ranges.
+This analysis demonstrates that our approach is ultimately limited by the total number of synapses fitting into memory and not by the number of synapses per neuron.
 In addition, a significant amount of memory may be required to store the previously mentioned structures used to efficiently communicate and distribute spikes between neurons located in different MPI processes.
 When simulating large networks, it is essential to monitor how the memory used by these structures scales with the size of the network.